Give a comforting, caring massage to family and friends.

 Massaging a member of your family or a friend is something you may already do without being aware of it.
 Massage is like when you rub a friends back if they are having a tough time.
 Or you lovingly rub a child’s sore body if they have hurt themselves.
 Your intent with massage is when you open your heart to the caring of a special person in your life.

-How to get yourself into a relaxed state before giving a massage to someone!
+Get yourself into a relaxed state before the massage begins

 - Timing is everything, make sure you’ve got 10 to 30 minutes of uninterrupted time.